citp/privacy-policy-historical/n/ne/nea/neamb.com.md

-> *The following text is extracted and transformed from the neamb.com privacy policy that was archived on 2012-12-05.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121205073703id_/http%3A//www.neamb.com/privacy-policy.htm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the neamb.com privacy policy that was archived on 2013-06-04.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130604020316id_/http%3A//www.neamb.com/privacy-policy.htm) for the most accurate reproduction.*

 # Privacy Policy | NEA Member Benefits

 ## NEA Member Benefits Privacy Policy

 **Effective:** April 1, 2009.
  **Last updated:** December 12, 2011.

 **I.  INTRODUCTION**

 NEA Member Benefits (“NEA’s MBC”) values the trust and privacy of the NEA members and others.
 This Privacy Policy sets forth NEA’s MBC’s practices regarding:  (1) what personal information we collect about you—both online via the NEA’s MBC website and its suppliers websites and offline via traditional, hard copy forms and data exchanges from the National Education Association (“NEA”) and NEA’s MBC’s product suppliers;  (2) how we use that information;  (3) under what circumstances we disclose it;  (4) what choices are available to you regarding such information collection, and;  (5) what security we use to protect such information.
 This Privacy Policy also provides some additional information for users of the NEA’s MBC website.

 **II.
-DEFINITIONS
+DEFINITIONS**

-**As used in this Privacy Policy, the following terms have the meanings indicated below:
+As used in this Privacy Policy, the following terms have the meanings indicated below:

 **A.** The term “we” or “us” means NEA’s MBC.

 **B.** The term “you” means a current or former NEA member or other person who has provided personal information to us in connection with obtaining an NEA’s MBC product or service (e.g. a person who has participated in an NEA’s MBC program, a person has purchased a book from the NEA’s MBC Professional Library or a person who subscribes to an NEA’s MBC-produced electronic communication).

 **C.**  The term “personal information” means any piece of information that on its own can specifically identify a current or former NEA member or other person who has provided personal information to us.
 This would include, but is not limited to, full name, postal address, phone number, e-mail address, social security number, member ID, financial information, and/or program participation information.

-**D.**  The term “NEA’s MBC website” means NEA’s MBC’s external website located at NEAMB.com and any future websites that we may develop.
+**D.**  The term “NEA’s MBC website” means NEA’s MBC’s external website located at www.neamb.com and any future websites that we may develop.

 **E.**  The term “NEA’s MBC-related organizations” means the NEA, the NEA Members Insurance Trust, NEA Foundation, NEA Health Information Network, NEA Professional Solutions, and any other entity created by or affiliated with NEA’s MBC or the NEA.